brianbauer42/Stargazer-code-challenge/README.md

 Allows a user query the Kairos API to check a persons probably ethnicity by submitting an image.

 An ethnicity over 50% probably is reported as the predominant ethnicity.
-Any other ethnicity over 15% probbably is also noted.
+Any other ethnicity detected with over 15% confidence is also noted.

 # To launch:
 ```